daguenther/Z2A/Procedures/Administration.md

 The school will set up a email address for the submission of cyber bulling attacks.
 The email address will be made publically available for students to access.
 Students are asked to include the following information:

-1. Full Name (real name and c
+1. Full Name (real name and cyber name)
 2. Name of attacker (real name and cyber name)
-3.
+3. Location of attack (which social network)
+4. Quoted exert of attack